MadhuriKuppireddy/githubdemo/README.md

 # githubdemo
-This a report to demonstrates the usage of github.....!!
+This a report to demonstrates the usage of github...!